beamylabs/beamylabs-start/examples/grpc/rust/beamybroker-pubsub-example/README.md

-# Rust gRPC signal-broker example
+# pub sub example

-This project is intended to be a basic example of how to use the subscribe/publish functions with beamybroker.
+This project is intended to be a basic example of how to use the subscribe/publish functions with Beamybroker.

 ## Setup